WomensLaw serves and supports all survivors, no matter their sex or gender.

 The first step before filing any documents is to get a lawyer, if possible, with experience doing battered spouse or child waivers.
 Next, with the attorney’s help, you will fill out Form I-751.

 You may wish to write a personal statement, which can be very helpful in winning your case, especially if you don’t have a lot of other documents to show good faith marriage or battery or extreme cruelty.
-It is the first opportunity that you have to tell your story in your own words and for USCIS to hear your “voice.”
+The personal statement is the first opportunity that you have to tell your story in your own words and for USCIS to hear your “voice.”
 An attorney or advocate can help you organize your story but your personal statement should be in your own words.

 You may also need to work with others, such as a domestic violence advocate, a mental health counselor, and other professionals who can write “corroborating” statements, which back up your claims of abuse.
 Corroborating statements can describe the facts of the abuse, as you told them to the advocate or counselor, and explain how those facts are domestic violence in your case.
 The advocate can explain, for instance, the details of any economic control, humiliation, and isolation you experienced and how those are forms of power and control commonly used by abusers.
 Corroborating statements can be very helpful, especially for when the abuse was not physical or there are no police reports, protection orders, or medical reports.
 An advocate who works with you can also help you find and collect other evidence that supports your case.